tomsoderlund/toms-guidebooks/JavaScript client.md

 Extending JQuery

 	// Check if the element has a certain CSS property
 	$.fn.hasCssProperty = function (wantedParameter) {
 		if (this.cssProperty(wantedParameter))
 			return true
 		else
 			return false
 	}

 ## TinyColor

 	yarn add tinycolor2

+then:

 	tinycolor(colorStr).toHexString()